The 21 Best Food Halls in NYC

 12. Mercado Little Spain

-Explore the culinary delights of Spain in this bright market space that brings a neighborhood vibe to the many-faceted food halls in NYC.
+Explore the culinary delights of Spain in Mercado Little Spain, a bright market space that brings a neighborhood vibe to the many-faceted food halls in NYC.
 You can sample tapas or dine on larger portions for a full-fledged Spanish dining adventure.
 And when you’re finished, visit the shop to pick up some novel snack favorites and artful gifts to mark the occasion.

 Mercado Little Spain |10 Hudson Yards, New York, NY 10001 | $$